 Compare Dynamics 365 Project Operations

-To dig deeper into Microsoft’s Project Operation’s capabilities, we decided to compare it to our own Adeaca Project Business Automation solution.
-Our comparison dives into the key capabilities that any project-driven company needs.
+To dig deeper into Microsoft’s Project Operation’s capabilities, we decided to compare it to our own Adeaca Project Business Automation solution, which is meant for complex project business.
+Our comparison dives into the key capabilities that project-driven companies need.

 Download our Whitepaper on Dynamics 365 Project Operations to get all the details and understand exactly what capabilities are included, what you need as a project business, and how to get them with Dynamics 365.